osakanaokda/twilio-voice-react-native/README.md

 To have your application implement or use a different `FirebaseMessagingService` (such as OneSignal or RNFirebase), please see [this](/docs/out-of-band-firebase-messaging-service.md) document.

-### Expo Support

-To use this library with Expo applications, please see [this](/docs/expo-support.md) document that explains how to integrate with Expo Dev Client.

 ## Issues and Support

 Please check out our [common issues](/COMMON_ISSUES.md) page or file any issues you find here on Github.
 For general inquiries related to the Voice SDK you can file a support ticket.